Time Saver Tip: How to Make and Freeze Smoothies Ahead of Time

 total time: 10 MINUTES

-Refreshing smoothie filled with berries, kale and you can add protein!
+Refreshing smoothie filled with berries, spinach, and yogurt!

 - 3/4 cup mixed berries such as strawberry, blueberry, and raspberries

 - 1/4 cup vanilla almond milk or Greek yogurt